CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/Research.md

 mods.thaumcraft.Research.addScannable(Potion)
 ```

-The following methods specify the research key unlocked by scanning a specified Object, with a thaumometer.
+The following methods specify the research key unlocked by scanning a specified Object, with a Thaumometer.

 ```groovy
 mods.thaumcraft.Research.addScannable(String, Block)